Young Tech Man Starts Blog

 Writing

 I’ve always thought of myself as a “writer”.
 This distressing condition can probably be traced back to an excellent high school writing teacher, Mr. Friebel, and to four years of writing really mediocre opinion articles for The Dartmouth.
 Any brief attempt to write seriously will simply leave one with the crushing realization that writing is very hard and those who do it wellI can’t get enough of stories about famous writers, particularly the slightly unsettled, hypermasculine creative nonfiction types.
-One great one is where Norman Mailer, vacationing in Cape Cod, ends up being arrested for calling “Taxi!” after a passing police wagon.
+One great one is this 1960 New Yorker story where Norman Mailer, vacationing in Cape Cod, ends up being arrested for calling “Taxi!” after a passing police wagon.
 A fight ensues.
 Mailer condescends, “At one point one of the policemen tripped and fell, but I was on my feet all the way, a point to take no vast pride in because the cops were smaller than me, and did not know how to fight.”
-He then represents himself in court, swearing in his wife and _the journalist from the New Yorker _as witnesses.
+He then represents himself in court, swearing in his wife and the journalist from the New Yorker as witnesses.
 He wins.
-Despite being, at one point, a finalist for a prize named after Mailer, I do not know how to fight. are mysterious and frighteningAlso, .
+Despite being, at one point, a finalist for a prize named after Mailer, I do not know how to fight. are mysterious and frighteningAlso, Hunter S. Thompson’s schedule .
 It’s worth noting that while I find these writers fascinating, I have no illusions that they were also sometimes violent, chauvinistic, and all in all deeply unwell..
 But every now and then, you write something you’re proud of and it’s a joy.

 So, I wish to writeBut I don’t really wish to edit.
 Which is bad because editing is a fundamental part of good writing.
 I still haven’t decided how much I’m going to edit these things.
 I’ll probably rework sections as I go (which makes my intros heavily edited and makes my conclusions basically improv).
 I’ll probably also send my stuff to a smart friend or two for an accuracy/sanity check..
 Studying computer science and economics didn’t offer many opportunities to write creatively.
 Right now, my writing is ungreat.
 Hopefully, by writing publically and prolifically, my writing becomes gooder.